Abdelkader-gnichi/Connect4-Client-Java-JavaFx/README.md

 3. **Run the Client:**

-    - Enjoy playing the ConnectX game with another player!
+    - Enjoy playing the Connect4 game with another player!

 ## Features